dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/develop-brainstorm.md

 #### Whiteboard usage, download and export instructions

 1. If you are unsure how to use the whiteboard, watch this Youtube.com tutorial: [Start Creating with Zoom Whiteboard](https://www.youtube.com/watch?v=idEfUlb4rRs)
+   * You may alternatively use MS Teams and the MS Whiteboard app.
-2. Once you have finished with the brainstorm, click on the 'hamburger' menu button (three bars) and choose "Export."
+3. Once you have finished with the brainstorm, click on the 'hamburger' menu button (three bars) and choose "Export."
-3. Select PNG format and click export.
+4. Select PNG format and click export.
-4. Click the **View in folder** link to see the file and move it to a location on your computer that you can find later.
+5. Click the **View in folder** link to see the file and move it to a location on your computer that you can find later.
-5. If you forget to do this during the session, the whiteboard should be accessible via the Zoom App's Whiteboard tab.
+6. If you forget to do this during the session, the whiteboard should be accessible via the Zoom App's Whiteboard tab.

 ## Post work